Can Chickens Eat Potatoes? (Nutrition, Advantage, Feeding Tips)

 Inflammation

 Potatoes are one of the treats that have anti-inflammatory properties.
-They contain nutrients that help reduce swelling and irritations on the body.
+They contain nutrients that help reduce swelling and irritations in the body.
 They also enhance muscle movement, fat absorption, and the functions of cellular membranes and nerves.

 Heart health

 Chickens also suffer from heart issues such as heart attack, heart failure, etc. Potatoes are enriched with nutrients that enhance heart health.
-For instance, potassium and lack of cholesterol in potatoes help reduce the risk of heart diseases.
+For instance, potassium and lack of cholesterol in potatoes help reduce the risk of heart disease.
 Lack of cholesterol means that your chickens won’t become overweight as long as you give them potatoes in moderate quantities.

-5 Tips For Choosing The Right Potatoes For Your Chickens
+4 Tips For Choosing The Right Potatoes For Your Chickens

 can chickens eat potato peels